alex-strobel/DPP-LabManual/Research/Administration/Research-Workflow/01_Research_question.md

 Also, when formulating hypotheses, one should take care to state them in a way that minimizes the number of statistical procedures to test them.
 Otherwise, there will be the necessity to deal with the problem of [multiple testing](https://github.com/alex-strobel/DPP-LabManual/blob/main/Research/Analysis/Methods/Multiple-Testing/Multiple-Testing.md), and having to deal with this problem may drive you crazy.
 Also, posing *directed* hypotheses will give you the opportunity to conduct one-sided tests, both in the frequentist and the Bayesian approach.
 So, try to be as specific as you can be when you formulate a hypothesis.

 As an example: You could state as an hypothesis that Need for Cognition will be related to Neuroticism.
-If you measured Neuroticism with the NEO-PI-R and performed tests on the facet level, you have several problems.
-The first is that you formulated your hypothesis only for one construct (= Neuroticism) and not for six constructs (= the six NEO-PI-R Neuroticism facets), so you need to correct for multiple testing of ne and the same hypothesis.
+If you measured Neuroticism with the NEO-PI-R and performed tests on the facet level, you will have run into several problems.
+The first problems is that you formulated your hypothesis only for one construct (= Neuroticism) and not for six constructs (= the six NEO-PI-R Neuroticism facets) on which you performed your actual tests, so you need to correct for multiple testing of one and the same hypothesis.
+The second problem is that you did not specify the direction of the relationship, so you need to perform two-sided tests in a case where you could have easily performed one-sided tests.
+So in this case, it would have been better to state that you expect a *negative* relationship between Need for Cognition and Neuroticism, and that you expect this negative relationship to be most pronounced for the Neuroticism facet of *Vulnerability* (cf. [Fleischhauer et al. 2010](https://journals.sagepub.com/doi/10.1177/0146167209351886?url_ver=Z39.88-2003&rfr_id=ori:rid:crossref.org&rfr_dat=cr_pub%20%200pubmed)).

 ---